junebloom/practical/README.md

 It was hard to see the major benefit of JSX for this project, so I tried dropping it entirely, and it turns out I had almost no problems doing so.
 For application UI, it felt totally natural to write and consume using plain JS.

 However, a use-case that would certainly benefit from JSX is in the [Footer component](/src/components/Footer.js) of the app.
-It is an area that makes use of hypertext, and the plain JS code is a bit difficult to read, so writing it with a purpose-made _HyperText Markup Language_ would make sense!
+It is an area that makes use of hypertext, and the plain JS code is a bit difficult to read.

+It was a fun experiment to try not using JSX and to get a glimpse at the "magic" behind what JSX transpilation does for us.
+But JSX exists for a reason.
+Having the ability to author more kinds of components more easily is super valuable, especially as apps grow over time.
+I wouldn't want to maintain a large library of hypertext-heavy components written with plain `createElement` calls.

+[React's docs](https://reactjs.org/docs/introducing-jsx.html#why-jsx) give some basic justifications for JSX, and the [JSX specification](https://facebook.github.io/jsx/) gives some slightly more nuanced justifications, particularly regarding the obvious alternative of template literals.

+Amusingly, while these sources explain the rationale for JSX itself, neither explains the rationale for the name.

+What does it _mean_?
+JSX(tension)?
+JSX(ML)?
+The spec states:

+> JSX is an XML-like syntax extension to ECMAScript without any defined semantics.

+Perhaps it is the case that, like the extension itself, the name has no defined semantics.
+It is simply JSX.